Blog Fitness 10 Plank Alternatives for When You Want to Switch up Your Core Workout

 10 Plank Alternatives For When You Want To Switch Up Your Core Workout

-Asking, “What is a good substitute for planks?” isn’t always about evading the plank — sometimes it’s about adding variety to the routine.
+Asking “What is a good substitute for planks?” isn’t always about evading the plank — sometimes it’s about adding variety to the routine and completing the exercise with correct form.

 There are many benefits to acquire, and the following people stand to gain from finding alternatives to traditional exercise: